IQSS/dataverse/doc/sphinx-guides/source/style/foundations.rst

       <h3 class="panel-title">Warning!</h3>
     </div>
     <div class="panel-body bg-warning">
-      <p>There is a CSS override issue with both Bootstrap and PrimeFaces stylesheets over the link color.</p>
+      <p>There is a CSS override issue with the link color due to the use of both a Bootstrap and a PrimeFaces stylesheet in the UI.
+We've added CSS settings like <code>.ui-widget-content a {color: #428BCA;}</code> to our stylesheet to keep the link color consistent.</p>
     </div>
   </div>